Inbibo/shift_docs/docs/reference/catalogs.md

 # Catalogs

-Catalogs are libraries of operators that define and extend Shift's capabilities, as they provide the specialized nodes for different areas of development and automatization.
+Catalogs are libraries of operators that define and extend Shift's capabilities, as they provide specialized nodes for different areas of development and automatization.

 Shift comes with six native catalogs that contain the necessary nodes to start building a workflow: